List of United States Space Force four-star generals: 2019–present

 The modern rank of general was established by the Officer Personnel Act of 1947, which authorized the President to designate certain positions of importance to carry that rank.
 Officers appointed to such positions bear temporary four-star rank while so serving, and are allowed to retire at that rank if their performance is judged satisfactory.
 The total number of active-duty four-star generals in the Space Force is limited to a fixed percentage of the number of Space Force general officers serving at all ranks.

 Within the Space Force, the chief of space operations (CSO) is a four-star general by statute.
 Other four-star generals can occupy positions of designated importance; including the vice chief of space operations (VCSO) and the commander of the United States Space Command (USSPACECOM).

 The Space Force also competes with the other services for a number of joint four-star positions, such as the chairman (CJCS) and vice chairman (VJCS) of the Joint Chiefs of Staff.
 Other joint four-star positions have included unified combatant commanders, sub-unified combatant commands, and certain NATO staff positions.

+Legislation

+The following list of Congressional legislation includes major acts of Congress pertaining to appointments to the grade of general in the United States Space Force.